norwood867/tpmtable/README.md

     MQTT_HOST = 'fill in your mqtt host here' MQTT_PORT = 'add your mqtt port here'
+    MQTT_USER = "name that user"
+    MQTT_PASS = "password"
     CLIENT_ID = 'put your client id here'

 ### Run
     python tpmtable.py

+### Screen
+    Now split, the left is the powertable (for now) and the right is the log widget
+    to dump mqtt messages that don't match, input or other stuff.

+### Input
+    sub <topic> or cmnd <topic> <action> <message or None if left off>

+## Special thanks to
+[vherolf](https://github.com/vherolf) for extending what I started.
+I've now included some of that extension into this update.
+The textualize and aiomqtt developers,
+Yeah!